linyilover/CarolynePortfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      ##### A committed and skilled software developer with hands-on experience
+      ##### Carolyne Denise Go Vicencio

-      in C#, C++, Java, and Python programming.
+      A committed and skilled software developer with hands-on experience in C#, C++, Java, and Python programming.
 Adept at identifying and debugging coding errors, producing high-quality outputs, and maintaining a secure digital environment.
 Additionally, experienced in web development, particularly with PHP and HTML, with a strong understanding of creating dynamic and responsive websites.
 Seeking a challenging role where I can leverage my technical expertise, problem-solving abilities, and passion for development to contribute effectively to the programming industry.

     media:
       type: ImageBlock